-At the end of every academic year, children will spend some time with their class teacher for the following academic year in the classroom that they will be taught in.
+At the end of every academic year, children will spend some time with their class teacher for the following academic year in the classroom in which they can be taught.
 Children are introduced to the class teaching assistant and are given practical information e.g. where the nearest toilets are, where to hang their coat, etc.